 B. Parking.
 The covered parking requirement for the primary residence shall be limited to one covered parking space and one uncovered parking space if an accessory dwelling unit is provided.
 The uncovered parking space may be provided in the side yard setback (if on a corner lot) or front yard setback under this incentive with the parking design subject to approval of the community development director.
 The maximum impervious surfaces devoted to the parking area shall be no greater than the existing driveway surfaces at time of application.
 Not more than fifty percent of the front yard width shall be allowed to be parking area.

-18.33.100 Owner occupied exception.

-The owner occupancy requirement in Sections 18.33.030(I), 18.33.040(J) and 18.33.080(B) may be waived by the community development director for a period not to exceed two years in any ten-year period upon a finding of hardship due to medical, family, employment or other special circumstances provided the owner retains ownership and establishes his or her intent to maintain the single-family dwelling or accessory dwelling unit as his or her primary residence.

 18.02.040 Definitions.

-“Accessory dwelling unit” means an attached or a detached residential dwelling unit that provides complete independent living facilities for one or more persons on the same parcel as a single-family dwelling.
+“Accessory dwelling unit” means an attached or a detached residential dwelling unit that provides complete independent living facilities for one or more persons on the same parcel as a primary dwelling unit.
 It shall include permanent provisions for living, sleeping, eating, cooking, and sanitation.
-An accessory dwelling unit also includes the following: (1) an efficiency unit, as defined in Health and Safety Code Section 17958.1, and (2) a manufactured home, as defined in Health and Safety Code Section 18007.Dwelling, Accessory or Second.
-“Second or accessory dwelling” means a detached or attached dwelling unit located on a single-family residential lot that contains a one-family dwelling.
+An accessory dwelling unit also includes the following: (1) an efficiency unit, as defined in Health and Safety Code Section 17958.1, and (2) a manufactured home, as defined in Health and Safety Code Section 18007.

-“Second dwelling unit” means a detached or attached permanent dwelling unit located within a residential zone on a lot which contains a single-family dwelling.
-A second unit provides complete, independent living facilities for one or more persons, including permanent provisions for living, sleeping, eating, cooking, sanitation, and parking.
-A second unit may be attached to or detached from the primary dwelling.
-Second dwelling units are governed by Chapter 18.33, titled “Second Dwelling Units.”
+“Efficiency Unit” has the same meaning as set forth in California Health and Safety Code Section 17958.1.

+“Junior accessory dwelling unit” means a unit that is no more than 500 square feet in size and contained entirely within an existing single-family structure.
+A junior accessory dwelling unit may include separate sanitation facilities, or may share sanitation facilities with the existing structure, as defined in California Government Code Section 65852.22.

 18.06.050 Exceptions to development standards.